KaylaPl4yz/KaylaPl4yz/README.md

 ❌:; Are you someone I dont wish to interact?
 Sure!
 I hide/block freely, so it wouldnt be an issue.
 Dont want to interact with me?
 Feel free to ALSO hide/block me unless me or my friends are hosting.

 ❌:; If you SOMEHOW are in my SCHOOL IRL, DNI DNI DNI.
 I dont know HOW you got here and WHERE'D you even FIND THIS.
+This doesnt apply if I DO give you my gith in person.

 ### ✦ . > [ 🎀 ] " IWC/IWEC „ || ::

-🎀 :; You shippers out there, I can see you.
-If you force ships on people, IWEC to DNI !!
+🎀 :; If you force ships on people, IWEC to DNI !!

 🎀 : If you're supporting drama of any kind in fandims, IWC or don't bring them up to me as often as you can!!